Projects Principles Contribute GitHub →

 • FLOAT32 / FLOAT16 / INT8 activation wire formats

-• AWS cluster deployment via juno-deploy.sh — GPU and CPU clusters
+• AWS cluster automation via juno-deploy.sh

 Principles